L-1B Processing Time Nebraska Service Center 2026

 Document Preparation

-- Gather all required evidence of the beneficiary’s specialized knowledge
+- Provide clear evidence of the beneficiary’s specialized knowledge

-- Unclear organizational relationship between the U.S. and foreign entities
+- Include comprehensive organizational charts showing the relationship between the U.S. and foreign entities

-- Vague descriptions of the beneficiary’s role and responsibilities
+- Gather thorough documentation of the beneficiary’s prior employment and responsibilities

 Filing Best Practices

-- Double-check all forms for completeness and accuracy
+- Double-check all forms for accuracy before submission

 Related Guides